 Malabsorption syndrome is the failure of your small intestine to absorb one or more nutrients.

-- Celiac disease: Intestinal inflammation and damage in response to eating gluten (found in wheat, rye, and barley).
+- Celiac disease: Intestinal inflammation and damage from eating gluten (found in wheat, rye, and barley).

 - Small intestinal bacterial overgrowth (SIBO): overgrowth of the normal bacteria inside your intestine causing malabsorption of nutrients, diarrhea, and bloating.